Season 6 was not even aired in America until 2006, ten years after its premiere airing overseas.

 Tintin is famous in Brazil, where it's considered part of the childhood of anyone who lived in the 90's, when its broadcaster, TV Cultura, lived a golden age (in contrast with today's decadence).
 They were thrilled that the original voice actors of the dub would be reprising their roles in the 2011 film.

-Kidd Video, for whatever reason, proved to be really popular in Israel; getting a whole line of merchandise that wasn't released in America; including a soundtrack album of the show's music that never was available to Americans until it was put up in MP3 format on The Flipside, a Kidd Video fan site.
+Kidd Video proved to be really popular in Israel; getting a whole line of merchandise that wasn't released in America; including a soundtrack album of the show's music that never was available to Americans until it was put up in MP3 format on The Flipside, a Kidd Video fan site.
 The cast also toured Israel a few times.
 It helps that one of the show's creators, Haim Saban, is Israeli.